bookofproofs/bookofproofs.github.io/_sources/history/19th-century/capelli.md

 * In Palermo, the situation finally began to change in 1878 with the arrival of Cesare Arzelà (1847-1912), who held the chair of algebra for two years, and of Capelli, who replaced Arzelà when the latter moved to Bologna.
 * In 1884 Capelli published another major work on group theory Sopra la composizione dei gruppi di sostituzioni Ⓣ(On the composition of groups of substitutions).
 * Why, one might ask is it not then known today as the 'Capelli argument'.
-* In fact Capelli and Frattini had both been students of Battaglini, with Frattini graduating two years before Capelli.
+* Capelli and Frattini had both been students of Battaglini, with Frattini graduating two years before Capelli.
 * He also used the beautiful 'Frattini argument', although he clearly stated that this was due to Capelli.
 * Perhaps Frattini should have used the term 'Capelli argument' himself as this would have guaranteed Capelli receiving credit.
 * While at Palermo, Capelli collaborated with Giovanni Garbieri (1847-1931) who had succeeded Giusto Bellavitis at the University of Padua in 1882.